s4dhulabs/LFWFBD/Cases/LFCS-01.md

     2. [Statement 1] allows remote attackers to guess usernames or passwords via a brute force attack

-If we implement the first statement we will inevitably put legitimate users at risk of being punished (locked out/disconnected) when threat actors try to brute force their credentials.
+If we implement the first statement, we will inevitably put legitimate users at risk of being punished (locked out/disconnected) when threat actors try to brute force their credentials.

 Also important to consider that once it is logically impossible to lock out an account that doesn't exist, the attacker will also be able to guess the valid ones.
 Guess what?
 Those blocked!